jardimdanificado/urb/README.md

 urb is a minimal footprint bytecode virtual machine, it is list-based and does only require a regular C99 compiler to get started;

 # rap
-rap is the urb language, check its proper readme at rap/README.md
+rap is a frontend language that generates urb bytecode, check it at: https://github.com/jardimdanificado/rap

 # compiling
 urb cannot be standalone compiled because it is just a 250 line header, no interpreter frontend, no opcodes, just the minimal the vm needs to get going.

+# libs
 in libs/std you can find some libs written for the VM, function pointers must be added in the exec list in order to be recognized as opcodes;

 # the interpreter